temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(d) Health savings accounts.**—Section 223 of the Internal Revenue Code of 1986 is amended by adding at the end the following new subsection:

-"(i) Medicare transition HSAs.—Contributions from Medicare vouchers under the Economic Liberty and Fiscal Integrity Act of 2025 shall be excluded from gross income and shall grow tax-deferred indefinitely.
+"(i) Medicare transition HSAs.-Contributions from Medicare vouchers under the Economic Liberty and Federal Renewal Act of 2025 shall be excluded from gross income and shall grow tax-deferred indefinitely.
 Distributions from such accounts for qualified medical expenses shall not be includible in gross income."

 **(e) Regulations and implementation.**—